Sound City Studios

-Sound City Studios is a recording studio in Los Angeles, California, known as one of the most successful in popular music.
+Sound City Studios is a recording studio in Los Angeles, California, United States, known as one of the most successful in popular music.
 The complex opened in 1969 in the Van Nuys neighborhood of Los Angeles.
 The facility had previously been a production factory of the English musical instrument manufacturer Vox.
 Throughout the late twentieth century, the studio became known for its signature sound, especially in recording drums and live performances of rock bands.

-Dozens of rock artists spanning five decades have recorded at Sound City, including Johnny Cash, Neil Young, Fleetwood Mac, Elton John, Tom Petty and the Heartbreakers, Bob Dylan, Guns N' Roses, Nirvana, Red Hot Chili Peppers, Metallica, Slayer, Rage Against the Machine, Death Cab for Cutie, and Fall Out Boy.
-Over one-hundred albums recorded at Sound City have achieved gold and platinum certifications.
+Hundreds of rock artists spanning five decades have recorded at Sound City, including Grateful Dead, Johnny Cash, Neil Young, Fleetwood Mac, Elton John, U2, Tom Petty and the Heartbreakers, Bob Dylan, Guns N' Roses, Nirvana, Red Hot Chili Peppers, Metallica, Tool, Slayer, Rage Against the Machine, Death Cab for Cutie, and Fall Out Boy.
+Over one hundred albums recorded at Sound City have achieved gold and platinum certifications.

 The studio leased time for public use until 2011; in 2011 the owners closed the studio and much of the equipment was sold off.
 From 2011 to 2016, the studio was leased by Fairfax Recordings, who used it as their own exclusive in-house studio.
+The complex was the focus of the documentary Sound City (2013), directed by musician Dave Grohl.
+Grohl purchased some of the equipment sold in 2011, including the rare Neve 8028 mixing console that has been credited with creating the "Sound City sound"; it has since been re-installed at Grohl's Studio 606.
 In 2017 the studio was re-opened for public use and has continued to host artists in the years since.
-The complex was the focus of the documentary Sound City (2013), directed by musician Dave Grohl.
-Grohl purchased some of the equipment sold in 2011, including the rare Neve Electronics 8028 mixing console that has been credited with creating the "Sound City sound"; it has since been re-installed at Grohl's Studio 606.